Track And Field Equipment List

 Markers are for throwing sports to show where the throw landed.
-Markers can be made of just about anything, though for the most part, they’re made of metal.
-You can use anything as a marker if you’re just beginning to throw and don’t want to break the bank on this piece of equipment.
+Markers can be made of just about anything, though, for the most part, they’re made of metal.
+You can use anything as a marker if you’re just beginning to throw and don’t want to break the bank.
 As long as it is heavy enough to stay on the ground and not move, it should work.
 If you want to buy legitimate metal markers, they will cost anywhere from $50 to $200 a set.

 Pit Levelers And Rakes

-Pit levelers and rakes are for the sand of long jump and triple jump pits.
-After you land in the pole-vault pit, it can leave a pretty big hole in the sand, so a rake can help to smooth out the sand to smooth it out for the next person.
+Pit levelers and rakes are for smoothing out sand of long jump and triple jump pits.
+After you land in the pole-vault pit, it can leave a pretty big hole in the sand, so a rake can help to smooth out the sand for the next person.
 While most meets will have field maintenance rakes specific for track and field, you can also use any common rake used for yard work.
 A high-quality track and field rake costs around $75.

 Pole Vault Bags

-A pole vault bag is a bag for your vaulting pole to help you carry it around.
+A pole vault bag is a bag for carrying your vaulting pole.
 Most pole vault bags will hold multiple poles.
 The bag will be made of nylon or polyester and have a zipper and two handles to help carry it more easily.
 A pole vault bag is extremely useful for pole vault athletes, allowing them to carry their vaulting poles without any risk of damaging them.
 A pole vault bag can cost over $100.